Abib-web/joystick-controller-stm32/README.md

 # Joystick-Controlled Vehicle Project with STM32

 This project demonstrates the integration of a joystick with an STM32 microcontroller for controlling a vehicle.
 Using I2C communication, the joystick is used to manage directional movements and speed adjustments.
-The system also includes real-time feedback displayed on an LCD.
+The system also includes real-time feedback displayed on a UART terminal.

 ---